muggenstuermer/MU_Anno1800_Mod_Collection/README.md

 They always follow this pattern in the order:

-- first: Original building ( no matter what height and composition ).
+- first : Original building ( no matter what height and composition ).
 - second : "Brick" skin.
 - third : "Nightlife" skin.
 - last : "Colourful" skin.